GiedreLiekiene/Acc-Movie-rental-platform/README.md

-Movie rental platform for Accenture
+Movie rental platform for Acc